3D Modeling Page

 Structure Editing

-Allows users to edit a structure by clicking the Side Arrow next to each structure, then selecting the Pencil icon.
+Allows users to edit a structure by clicking the caret next to a chosen structure, then selecting

 Edit DU Receptor